 How Does QuidMarket Compare To Guarantor Loans?

 At QuidMarket, we don’t offer guarantor loans.
 Our aim is to help hard-working people access the cash they need to tide them over in an emergency.
 We don’t require anyone else to get involved to do this.
-We offer unsecured loans between £300 and £1,500 (the amount you can borrow is dependent on affordability checks) with flexible repayment terms up to 12 months.

 - No guarantor required